 Lyon reviews applicants and admits students prepared for rigor in a very challenging environment and demonstrating strong leadership and activity experience.
-Because the academic preparation of students in high school is so important in developing their capacity to succeed in college, the enrollment services office, in reviewing applicants' admission materials, pays close attention to the quality of the curriculum available to and taken by them.
-Prospective students are encouraged to take advantage of the college preparatory curriculum that is available to them during their high-school careers.
-Ordinarily, qualified applicants for admission are recommended to take at least 15 high school units in the following subjects: English (4 units); mathematics, including algebra I and II and geometry

-(3 units); social studies (3 units); natural sciences, including, if possible, one lab science (3 units); and foreign language (2 units).
-Lyon strongly recommends applicants take a challenging curriculum in the twelfth grade, including mathematics and science courses and, if possible, a foreign language at a level beyond the second year.
+Because the academic preparation of students in high school or college is so important in developing their capacity to succeed at Lyon, the enrollment services office, in reviewing applicants' admission materials, pays close attention to the quality of the curriculum available to and taken by them.
+Prospective students are encouraged to take advantage of the challenging curriculum that is available to them.
+Ordinarily, qualified High School applicants for admission are recommended to take at least 15 high school units in the following subjects: English (4 units); mathematics, including algebra I and II and geometry (3 units); social studies (3 units); natural sciences, including, if possible, one lab science (3 units); and foreign language (2 units).
+Lyon strongly recommends applicants take a challenging curriculum in the twelfth grade. including mathematics and science courses and, if possible, a foreign language at a level beyond the second year.
 ACT and/or SAT scores are required for review as well.
-Lyon acknowledges students' accomplishments in earning high scores on the American College Test (ACT) or Scholastic

-Assessment Test (SAT), while recognizing that standardized testing is only one of several factors which can help predict a student's academic success in college.
+Lyon acknowledges students' accomplishments in earning high scores on the American College Test (ACT) or Scholastic Assessment Test (SAT) while recognizing that standardized testing is only one of several factors which can help predict a student's academic success in college.
 We will "super score" sub-scores from different test dates to see students' highest potential in each sub-section for admission.
+Students also have the test-optional if they choose; contact Admissions for more information.